-The District, the State of Oklahoma, and the participating employee make contributions.
+The District, the State of Oklahoma, and the participating employees make contributions.
 The contribution rates for the District and its employees are established by and may be amended by Oklahoma Statutes.
+The rates are not actuarially determined.
 The rates are applied to the employee's earnings plus employer-paid fringe benefits.
 The required contribution for the participating members is 7.0% of compensation.
-The contribution rate for employers is 9.5%.
-The State of Oklahoma contributes a percentage of its revenues from sales taxes, use taxes, corporate income taxes, individual income taxes, and lottery proceeds to the System.
-This percentage has been 5.00% since FY 2008.
-HB 2741 passed during the 2020 legislative session which temporarily reduced the rate to 3.50% for FY 2021.
-HB 2894 passed during the 2021 legislative session which restored the rate to 5.00% for FY 2022 and then changed the rate to 5.25% for FY 2023 through FY 2027.
-The rate is scheduled to return back to 5.00% beginning in FY 2028.

-The lottery proceeds contributed to the System were not impacted by this legislation.
-The matching contribution rate for FY 2022 is 7.7% of applicable payroll.
-The District is allowed by the Oklahoma Teacher's Retirement System to make the required contributions on behalf of participating members.
+Additionally, OTRS receives "federal matching contributions" for positions whose funding comes from federal sources or certain grants.
+The District and State are required to contribute 14.0% of applicable compensation.
+Contributions received by the System from the State of Oklahoma are from 3.54% of its revenues from sales tax use taxes, corporate income taxes and individual income taxes.
+The District contributed 9.5% and the State of Oklahoma plus the federal contribution contributed the remaining 4.5% during this year.
+The District is allowed by the Oklahoma Teachers' Retirement System to make the required contributions on behalf of the participating members.
 The school is required to pay 16.5% for any compensated retired teachers already receiving retirement benefits.